 Why are the new Council Members sponsoring the lobby created Council’s BIG LIE, that the CRS bill will save our small businesses and jobs?
-Knowing the truth that the CRS will not save a single business or job unless the landlord wants to keep the business open.
-Knowing the truth that the CRS bill does not give the tenant the right to renew their lease and thus keeps all the power only in the hands of the landlord.
+Knowing the truth that the CRS giving the tenants no right to renew will not save a single business or job unless the landlord wants to keep the business open.
+Knowing the truth that the CRS bill does not give the tenant the right to renew their lease and thus keeps all the power of deciding lease terms only in the hands of the landlord.
 Knowing the truth that without the right to renew their leases that illegal extortion of cash will continue against immigrant owners, as well as cruel month to month/one year leases.
 Knowing under CRS, that the insane destructive rents will only go up each year and never down.

 Why the CRS bill is a Jobs Killing Bill!

 Profits- Even the most profitable long established business owner fears the commercial lease renewal process.
-They should fear it when they have no rights and only their landlord has all the rights and holds the future in their hands.
-For the past decade the root cause of long established businesses being forced to close is because the business owners cannot negotiate fair lease terms that allow them to make a reasonable profit.
-Those that remain open will only do so paying higher rents that result in less profit, laying off workers, raising prices or all three.
+They should fear it when they have no rights and only their landlord has all the rights and holds their future in their hands.
+For the more than a decade the root cause of long established businesses being forced to close is because the business owners cannot negotiate fair lease terms that allow them to make a reasonable profit.
+Those that remain open will only do so paying higher rents that result in less profit, laying off workers, raising prices, or all three.

 The present commercial lease renewal process is a job killer because only the landlord’s profits matter and the business owner cannot bargain in good faith to gain a reasonable profit.
 The problem in NYC is that for many years of hyper real estate speculation it wrecked havoc upon the commercial rental market with big banks and chains paying grossly over inflated rents.
 This insane bidding by banks and chains for prime locations resulted in landlords not wanting any longer to make reasonable profits, only demanding windfall profits.
 How many jobs does a wealthy landlord create compared to the jobs created by business owners?
 The commercial lease renewal process in NYC is ass backwards.
 The government should be promoting a commercial lease renewal process that maximizes the profits of the job creators and not the job destroyers.

 Growth- Job creation only happens when successful establish profitable businesses have confidence they will be more profitable in the future by expanding.
 The grossly unfair one sided commercial lease renewal process puts the brakes on business growth.
 Every time a businesses’ lease expires the owners fear their survival and few are thinking confidently about growth.
 How can they plan when they DO NOT have the right to even renew their leases.
 Under the CRS bill, no business owner has the right to renew their leases and thus must wait until their landlord decides all the lease terms or even if they remain in business.
 Under the CRS bill any landlord can issue a 30 day vacate notice to the business owner when their leases expire!
-If an established business owner takes the risk and expands their business or makes major capital improvements to their business shortly prior to their leases expiring, this act alone can put in jeopardy their business when their lease expires and likely assures sky high rent increases.
-The CRS bill keeps the status quo for the landlords which has been the most anti- growth commercial lease renewal process possible.
+The CRS bill keeps the status quo for the landlords which has been the most anti-growth commercial lease renewal process possible.
 No growth potential then there will be no job creation potential.

-All of the tools needed by business owners for job retention and stimulating job creation are known but the new Council Members have chosen to reject giving them to the real job creators.
+All of the tools needed by business owners for job retention and stimulating job creation are known but the new Council Members have chosen to reject giving them to the real job creators, our small business owners.
 Instead, they have kept these tools solely in the wrong hands of the landlords.

 What more do Council Members need to know about the years of destruction caused by the unfair commercial lease renewal process that has wrecked havoc to their own businesses and jobs?
 What more destruction of main street merchants by landlords lacking any empathy, compassion, or decency must Council Members see before they stand up on the side of their merchants?
-How can any new Council Member even begin to justify the rational when vibrant businesses, willing and able to pay a reasonable rent, have been forced to close and jobs lost, only to remain empty for years?
-Total insane economics where everyone losses: business owners, their workers, customers and neighborhoods, just to make one landlord wealthier than they already are.
+How can any new Council Member even begin to justify the rational of promoting CRS when vibrant businesses, willing and able to pay a reasonable rent, have been forced to close and jobs lost, only to remain empty for years?
+Total inhumane insane economics where everyone loses: business owners, their workers, customers, taxpayers and neighborhoods, just to make one landlord wealthier than they already are.
 This disgraceful continued destruction of jobs and job creation potential for our job creators is what the new Council Members are promoting in the CRS bill.
-Instead of giving the business owners the rights they need to survive and create more jobs.
-SHAME!
+Instead, of giving the business owners the rights they need to survive and create more jobs. .
+SHAMEFUL!